abinit/abinit/doc/tutorial/paral_images.md

 1. **Evolution step**: the images are moved following the atomic forces.
 2. **Reparametrization step**: the images are equally redistributed along the string.

-The algorithm presently implemented in ABINIT is the so-called "simplified string method" [[cite:Weinan2007]].
+The algorithm presently implemented in ABINIT is the so-called *simplified string method* [[cite:Weinan2007]].
 It has been designed for the sampling of smooth energy landscapes.

 *Before continuing you might work in a different subdirectory as for the other